Experimental detection of polarization-frequency quantum correlations in a photonic quantum channel by local operations

-In summary, we have prepared quantum correlated initial states in a photonic system composed of a single photon's polarization state and its frequency modes using a birefringent quantum channel.
-Our all-optical experiment demonstrates that these quantum correlations can be detected and quantified by performing only local operations on the polarization subsystem.
-The theoretical analysis shows that the local detection scheme leads to a close lower bound for the quantum correlations of the total initial state.
 Finally, we emphasize that our work represents the first experimental realization of this scheme for mixed correlated initial states in an infinite-dimensional tensor product Hilbert space, where a finite-dimensional truncation is prevented by the contributions of a truly infinite number of orthogonal continuous-variable states.
 The developed experimental techniques can be naturally extended to the study of correlations in other photonic open systems and quantum channels for which only a local part can be controlled and measured.